 Voting Equipment in Michigan

 Michigan voters use different tabulators to scan their voted ballot, depending on the county they reside in.
-Beginning in August 2017, some counties will be implementing new equipment.

 The following illustrates how to mark your ballot for each item depending on the ballot style in your jurisdiction:

 TO VOTE: Completely darken the oval next to each choice as shown:

 TO VOTE: Completely darken the box next to each choice as shown:

 Full ballot Instructions are available with additional information on how to mark your ballot for particular elections.